SiceloKayisa/SiceloKayisa/README.md

   - Understanding the power of data and its impact in the real world
   - Learning how to derive insights from data and make data driven decisions
   - Diving into the data analysis process and applying it to the real world cases
-  - Using data in order to analyse and solve business tasks
+  - Cleaning data using spreadsheets and SQL queries.
-  - Using spreadsheets such as Excel and Google Sheets in order to transform data to valuable information that can be used to solve business cases
+  - Using spreadsheet tools such as Pivot tables in order to transform data to valuable information for better analysis
-  - Performing queries so as to retrieve data from databases
+  - How to communicate analysis results through detailed Presentation
   - Getting used to data visualisation  tools such as RStudio and Tableau <br>